MarcoHengstenberg/forthehorde/README.md

 May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

 **Update (04.05.2015):** Got rid of unneeded projectfiles, which will be generated as soon as one is working with this Grunt setup.
-I also added jshint to the workflow and enhanced the uglify task with a beautify task, so I can have both mangled and compressed production-ready files but also beautified JavaScript for debugging purposes.
+I also <del>added jshint to the workflow and</del> enhanced the uglify task with a beautify task, so I can have both mangled and compressed production-ready files but also beautified JavaScript for debugging purposes.
 Realized I forgot about some commas and added them as well.
 Mea Culpa.

 After killing different files some folders remained empty thus I added a few `.gitkeep files in there.
 Kill them or leave them or gitignore them – whatever suits you best.

-The `.jshintignore` file ignores all node_modules.
+<del>The `.jshintignore` file ignores all node_modules.</del> <ins>jshinting went out the window.</ins>

 Lowered the compression level for pngquant.
 Will have to think of a better option to work on PNG files or may be completely switch to a different Plug-In (TinyPNG looks promising).

 I hope I was able to fix a few bugs without introducing new ones.